MagnusEverlast/nunif-plus/README.md

 Everything is in the gui.py file in IW3 so just copy that over to your copy if you have already installed it.

-(I don't do support or help only if it's broken for will I update)
+(I don't do support or help only if it's broken for me will I update)